About the parental leave program

-You must have been paid via fee-for-service, rural locum, or LFP model through MSP and/or through a non-salaried service contract or sessional agreement in:
+You must have been compensated through fee-for-service, rural locum, or LFP model via MSP, and/or through a non-salaried service contract or sessional agreement.

 You are not eligible if you:

-• Are a salaried physician (benefit should be received directly from your employer as per the Provincial Salary Agreement).
+- are a salaried physician (benefit should be received directly from your employer as per the Provincial Salary Agreement); or

 Benefit calculation and payment